Invoice declaration for exporting of preferential goods

 3. Invoice declaration with REX (Registered Exporter) registration number.

-Use this invoice declaration when the value of the goods of preferential EU origin exceeds €6,000.
-For OCT countries (in Dutch), Canada, Ghana, Ivory Coast, Japan, Singapore, and the UK, this threshold is €10,000.
+Use this invoice declaration for OCT countries, EPA (Eastern and Southern Africa) countries, Canada, Ghana, Ivory Coast, Japan, New Zealand, Singapore, and the UK.
+Here, the preferential goods have a value of more than €6,000.
+For OCT countries, a higher threshold amount of €10,000 applies.
 To use this invoice declaration, you must be a ‘Registered Exporter’ for Dutch customs and specify your REX number (in Dutch) in the invoice declaration.

 Other names